sampointer/fluent-plugin-cloudwatch-ingest/README.md

-  limit_events 10000        # Number of events to fetch in any given iteration event_start_time 0        # Do not fetch events before this time (UNIX epoch, miliseconds) oldest_logs_first false   # When true fetch the oldest logs first telemetry false           # Produce statsd telemetry statsd_endpoint localhost # Endpoint to which telemetry should be sent
+  limit_events 10000        # Number of events to fetch in any given iteration event_start_time 0        # Do not fetch events before this time (UNIX epoch, miliseconds) oldest_logs_first false   # When true fetch the oldest logs first drop_blank_events true    # Fluentd may throw an exception if a blank event is emitted telemetry false           # Produce statsd telemetry statsd_endpoint localhost # Endpoint to which telemetry should be sent
   <parse>